Frankalanga/Blog-BackEnd/README.md

 # Blog-BackEnd
-A public blog Backend with Java and a Springboot RESTFull APIu
+A public blog Backend with Java and a Springboot RESTFull API